armhold/gocarina/README.md

 $ train
 ```

 You now have a trained neural network in `ocr.save`.

-Now you can ask it decipher game boards like this:
+You can ask it decipher game boards like this:

 `$ recognize -board board-images/board3.png`
 ```